 He would not make another appearance for his country until 2018, playing against Turkey, France, and the USA in friendly games.
 The 35-year old is currently on loan at Kilmarnock from Hearts, making 14 appearances this season.

 Colgan was the number one at Barnsley at the time of the tour and had been a fixture in Ireland squads in over the preceding few years.

 He would be signed by Roy Keane's Sunderland in the summer of 2008, but never made an appearance for the club.
 Colgan would only spend one more season of his career as a first choice goalkeeper, the 2009/10 season with Grimsby Town in League Two.

-He retired in 2013 and is currently a goalkeeping coach at Wigan Athletic, having also had a stint in the same role at Huddersfield Town.
+He retired in 2013 and is currently a goalkeeping coach at Nottingham forest, having also had stints in the same role at Huddersfield Town and Wigan Athletic.

 Then at Preston and having started two Euro 2008 qualifiers under Staunton, Henderson suffered greatly from injuries in the years that followed.
 His career was derailed by a serious spine injury, one that would eventually force him to retire at the age of 27 in 2011.

 According to his Twitter profile, he currently works as a registered intermediary for a UK-based sports management company.

 A native of Cork, O'Halloran was on the books at Aston Villa in the summer of 2007.
 He would never make an appearance for the club, leaving for Coventry City in 2010.

 He would soon drop down to non-league football, spending times at the likes of Salford City, Stockport County, and FC United of Manchester.
 Now 32-years old, the defender retired from playing in 2022 after a three-year spell with Stalybridge Celtic in the English seventh tier.